uxmohamed/cadie-legecy/README.md

 ```

 3. Set up environment variables:
-   - Copy `.env.example` to `.env.local`
+   - Create a `.env.local` file
-   - Fill in your Clerk and Supabase credentials
+   - Add your Supabase credentials and production URL (see SETUP.md)

 4. Set up the database:
    - Follow the instructions in `SETUP.md`